danorton/mw-ext-shorturlapi/README.md

 wm-ext-shorturlapi
 ==================

-Wikimedia Extension ShortUrlApi - an API extension for the Wikimedia Extension ShortUrl
+Wikimedia Extension ApiShortUrl - an API extension for the Wikimedia ShortUrl extension

+This README is not part of the extension, but only part of the repo wrapper.